A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: Preliminaries

 \subsection{Velocity Dispersion in MaNGA Galaxies}

 Velocity dispersion ($\sigma$) is a crucial kinematic property of galaxies, providing insights into their dynamical states, mass distributions, and evolutionary processes.
-It represents the statistical spread of stellar velocities within a galaxy and is instrumental in probing galaxies' gravitational potential and dark matter content \cite{Binney2008}.
-The Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey \cite{Bundy2015} has facilitated the detailed study of velocity dispersion through integral field spectroscopy, enabling spatially resolved kinematic measurements of thousands of galaxies.
+It represents the statistical spread of stellar velocities within a galaxy and is instrumental in probing the gravitational potential and dark matter content of galaxies \cite{Binney2008}.
+The Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey \cite{Bundy2015} has enabled detailed studies of velocity dispersion through integral-field spectroscopy, providing spatially resolved kinematic measurements of thousands of galaxies.